There was an error with your log in

 Vedute of Champex, an Alpine village in Switzerland nestled beside a lake.

-• If the group feels fit on Day 8, the path will take you to Fenêtre d’Arpette, the highest col on the Tour du Mont Blanc standing at 2665m (8,710 ft)—a fantastic route famous for stunning views of the Trient glacier.
-Alternatively, your guide will decide to take you along the more laidback route via Bovine to the Col de la Forclaz (1,527m / 5,010 ft)—depending on the weather conditions and fitness of the group.
-You will stay overnight either at Col de la Forclaz or at Trient, depending on availability.
+• If the group feels fit on Day 8, the path will take you to Fenêtre d’Arpette, the highest col on the Tour du Mont Blanc standing at 2,665 m (8,710 ft)—a fantastic route famous for stunning views of the Trient glacier.
+This is a more serious undertaking, with a bigger climb, looser terrain underfoot, and 1 or 2 sections where you need to take care.
+Alternatively, your guide will decide to take you along the more laidback route via Bovine to the Col de la Forclaz (1,527 m / 5,010 ft).
+Bovine is the normal TMB route and you are rewarded with amazing views of the Rhone valley, gorgeous views of the Dents du Midi and the Grand Combin, and there’s a delightful “buvette” where we can have lunch.
+Our guide will make the decision about which route to do according to the weather conditions and fitness of the group.
+If we are staying in Trient, we continue a further 30 mins from Forclaz down to the valley floor.
+The decision about staying in Trient or Forclaz is made according to where we could achieve the most private rooms as availability is scarce in these locations.

 Meals: Breakfast and dinner